-These physical and psychological shifts result in mood swings, changes in behavior, and often involve conflicts with others as they struggle to find their way.
+The teenage years are a tumultuous developmental period when adolescents are making that big push toward independence.
+Hormones are raging and they’re at that awkward place between childhood and adulthood.
+The physical and psychological shifts result in mood swings, and changes in behavior, and often involve conflicts with others as they struggle to find their way.

 For most teens, these challenges resolve themselves over time with little more than a few tears and skirmishes.
-However, for some teens, the experience is quite intense and disruptive, sometimes involving periods of depression.
+For others, however, the experience is quite intense and disruptive, sometimes involving periods of depression.
 If a teenager in your life is experiencing depression, it’s wise to educate yourself on the topic as you try to navigate through the various treatment options.

 - Major Depression